Working With Me

 If something feels misattuned or off, I'd rather know than have you manage it quietly.

-• I'm wary of anyone who answers this question with a number.
+I'm wary of anyone who answers this question with a number.
 The honest answer is: it depends on what you're carrying, what you want to understand, and how the work unfolds.

 Identity and who this space is for

-This includes anyone exploring sexuality, gender, and belonging; navigating identity transitions; untangling internalized shame; or simply wanting a space where all of who you are is assumed to be welcome rather than accommodated.
+Yes, fully and without hesitation.
+I'm a queer therapist.
+Your identity isn't something we need to work around — it's the starting point.
+This includes anyone exploring sexuality, gender, and belonging; navigating identity transitions; untangling internalized shame; or simply wanting a space where all of who you are is welcome, not just accommodated.

-• Yes.
+Yes.
 This is a sex-positive, nonjudgmental space.
 Desire is one of the most honest things about us — and one of the most loaded.
 Whatever you bring here won't be too much.

 I work with people navigating desire differences, shame around what they want, intimacy that has stalled, or patterns that don't match their values.
 Nothing here requires a disclaimer before you say it.

-• Yes — and this work is close to my heart.
+Yes — and this work is close to my heart.
 Before becoming a clinician, I spent years as a performer and teaching artist.
 I understand the emotional complexity of creative lives from the inside: visibility, vulnerability, rejection, reinvention, and the particular weight of an identity built around making things.

 For Couples and Partners